-Credit card offers are everywhere - in your mailbox, the internet, stores you shop in.
-It's easy to apply for a credit card simply because the offer looks good, but have you really stopped to think about whether that's the right card for you.
+Credit card offers are everywhere - in your mailbox, on the internet, in stores you shop.
+It's easy to apply for a credit card simply because the deal looks good or because you're offered a discount, but have you really stopped to think about whether that's the right card for you.
 You can save hundreds, and maybe even thousands, of dollars by shopping around for a credit card.

 Before you choose a credit card, get the answers to a few key questions.
 The answers to most of these questions can be found in the disclosure included with the credit card application.

 There are many different types of credit cards to choose from: regular credit cards, rewards credit cards, and student credit cards, to name a few.
 Understand what kind of card you’re applying for before filling out the application.